Netcracker/KubeMarine/documentation/Installation.md

 If necessary, remove `route-reflector` label from the cluster.yaml as well.

-**Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size), see mor details in [Troubleshooting Guide](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost).
+**Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size), see more details in [Troubleshooting Guide](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost).

 **Note**: If the cluster size is more than 50 nodes, it is recommended to enable the Calico Typha daemon and adjust the size of its replicas.